 These Interim Financial Statements have been prepared in compliance with IFRS as issued by the International Accounting Standards Board applicable to the preparation of the interim financial statements, including International Accounting Standard ("IAS") 34 "Interim Financial Reporting".
-Accordingly, the accounting policies followed by the Company are set out in Note 4 of the audited consolidated financial statements for the year ended February 29, 2020, and have been consistently followed in the preparation of these Interim Financial Statements.
 These Interim Financial Statements do not include all the information and note disclosure required by IFRS for annual financial statements, and therefore, should be read in conjunction with the audited consolidated financial statements for the year ended February 29, 2020.

-These Interim Financial Statements were approved and authorized by the Audit Committee of the Board of Directors for issue on July 28, 2020.
+These Interim Financial Statements were approved and authorized by the Audit Committee of the Board of Directors for issue on October 28, 2020.